-5. Top end gas barbecue – Weber Spirit Premium S320
+5. Top end gas barbecue – Weber Spirit E325S GBS gas barbecue

 It not only looks great it also has a range of innovative features, which promise exceptional flavour as well as bags of practicality.

-The Weber Spirit Premium S320 has three stainless steel burners and cooking area which measures a mighty 61cm x 45cm.
-The Gourmet BBQ System includes a 30cm middle grate which can be lifted out and replaced with a number of accessories, such as a wok, pizza stone, roaster or dutch oven for a multitude of cooking options.
+The Weber Spirit E325S GBS gas barbecue has three stainless steel burners and a cooking area which measures a mighty 61cm x 45cm.
+The Gourmet BBQ System grates has a sear grate insert with a 2.2kw “sear zone” burner for high heat to quickly sear marks on your food.

 Over to you…

 Want to tell us about your BBQ?
-Got any gas barbecue buying or cooking tips to share.
-Feel free to add your comments to below.
+Got any gas barbecue buying or cooking tips to share?
+Feel free to add your comments below.